Kärcher SH 5 suction hose

 Environmentally friendly 5-metre long suction hose for sucking up water from alternative sources such as water butts or water containers.

-The 5-metre-long suction hose is suitable for all K 1 to K 7 Kärcher pressure washers and enables water from alternative sources such as water butts or water containers to be sucked up.
+The 5-metre long suction hose is suitable for all K 4 to K 7 devices and enables water from alternative sources such as water butts or water containers to be sucked up.
 The hose is free from phthalates and PVC, up to 90 per cent recyclable and also features extremely environmentally friendly packaging.

 Features and benefits